xigxog/kubefox/docs/getting_started/tutorials/graphql.md

       --resource-group $AZ_RESOURCE_GROUP  \
       --name $AZ_AKS_NAME
     ```
+    ??? info "Asked to overwrite?"

+        Were you asked whether you wanted to overwrite items in kubeconfig?
+This probably means that you're going throught the tutorial a second time.
+Go ahead and answer "y".

+        ```text
+        A different object named kf-hasura-eus2-aks-01 already exists in your kubeconfig file.
+        Overwrite? (y/n): y
+        A different object named clusterUser_kf-hasura-infra-eus2-rg_kf-hasura-eus2-aks-01 already exists in your kubeconfig file.
+        Overwrite? (y/n): y
+        ```

     The last resource to create is the Azure Container Registry (ACR).
 This is
     used to store the KubeFox Component container images.